krilen/python_utb_python_react/python_api/README.md

   - 'flask-sqlalchemy' (db)
   - 'flask-cors' (Cross Origin Resource Sharing)
-    CORS was something that was new to this project, see https://flask-cors.readthedocs.io/en/latest/ Without it I was not able to fetch data from the python backend
+    CORS was something that was new to this project, see https://flask-cors.readthedocs.io/en/latest/ without it I was not able to fetch data from the python backend
 - Use 'python run.py' to start the Flask application The first time the database is created